Herb Plews: Later career

-Personal
+Personal life

 In 1955, Plews married Shirley Mae Williams, a dental assistant.
 They had one child, son Reese.
 The couple continued to live in Montana during his offseasons, when Plews worked as a mailman.
 During the seasons, Shirley rarely missed attending his games.
 When Plews reached the major leagues, Congressman Lee Metcalf was so excited over this development that he read all the details of Plews's baseball career into the Congressional Record on April 17, 1956.
 After retirement, Plews played handball as a hobby, winning several championships in his town.
 He was one of the inaugural members of the Helena Sports Hall of Fame (inducted 2003) and the Helena Senators Baseball Hall of Fame (inducted 2014).

 After retiring from baseball, Plews worked for cement plants.
 First, he worked for a Kaiser Permanente plant in Montana, but later, he moved to Colorado, where he worked at one in the Denver area started by former major leaguer Dale Mitchell.
 In 2006, he and Shirley moved to a retirement community in Boulder, Colorado.
 Shirley died of cancer in 2009, and Plews died on December 12, 2014.
-At his death, he was the only athlete from the Helena area to play Major League Baseball.
+At the time of his death, he was the only athlete from the Helena area to play Major League Baseball.